 The Town understands that residents have various perspectives on the impacts that vehicle traffic has on their quality of life.
 The Town’s Neighborhood Traffic Calming Program was created with this in mind.

 Studies were conducted in April and August 2019.

 In April, the 85th percentile speed on Diamond Ridge Parkway was measured at 40.7 mph.

 By August, the 85th percentile speed dropped slightly to 39.6 mph.
 Subsequently, the speed on the street still exceeds the 35 mph criteria to qualify for the program.

 The Town hosted a meeting with the neighborhood on Oct.
 9, to share the results of the speed studies.
-After discussion, the neighborhood decided to move forward with Phase 2 of the NTCP, which allows a working group of homeowners to explore engineering solutions to the speeding problem.
+After discussion, the neighborhood decided to move forward with Phase 2 of the program, which allowed a working group of homeowners to explore engineering solutions to the speeding problem.